Garza, Weiskamp lead No. 9 Iowa over No. 4 Ohio State 73-57

 Iowa: Plays Nebraska at home on Thursday.

-Ohio State: Finishes regular season against No. 5 Illinois at home on Saturday.
+Ohio State: Finishes the regular season against No. 5 Illinois at home on Saturday.

 More AP college basketball: https://apnews.com/hub/College-basketball and https://twitter.com/AP_Top25